ThatRozebudDude/FPS-Plus-Public/README.md

 ## Building
 - For build intructions, follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions).

-    - You do not need to install polymod since FPS Plus doesn't use it.
+    - You dont need to install polymod since Fps Plus doesnt use it.

-    - You can ignore is the part about ignored files since FPS Plus removes them.
+    - You can ignore the part about ignored files since its been removed.

 ## Credits
 ### Friday Night Funkin'